 - Coal Miner’s Day is perfect to inform people about the struggles and contributions of miners towards the overall economic and industrial development of the nation.

 National Coal Miners Day

-However, National Coal Miners Day is recognized on the 6th of December every year to mark miners' efforts across the nation.
-Congress has chosen the day to acknowledge and celebrate the hard work of thousands of miners who take part in this dangerous profession so that we can lead a life full of comforts and conveniences.
-With the precedent efforts of the president of the Miners’ Day Memorial Association of West Virginia (MDMAWV), Roy Lee Cooke, National Miners’ Day was established in 2009 by passing a resolution by the United States Senate.
+National Coal Miners Day is recognized on May 4 every year to mark miners' efforts across the nation.
+This day acknowledges and celebrates the hard work and dedication of thousands of miners who take part in this dangerous profession so that we can lead a life full of comforts and conveniences.

 How to celebrate World Coal Miners Day?

 World Coal Miners Day is just a chance for all of us to stop by and appreciate the comforts and luxuries that we enjoy in our everyday lives.
 We have access to many of our comforts only because coal miners toil day in and day out to dig out this natural fossil fuel from the heart of the earth.